Controller-approved source entry - manual-review caution required Feline Gastrointestinal Manual reviewHigh-stakes triage

 Localization and obstruction discriminator

-No stool passage plus pain progression changes expected pathway rapidly.
+No stool passage plus pain, repeated vomiting, plication, or gas/fluid distension changes expected pathway rapidly.

 Nutrition trend